-- 1. Press the 4 key (Setup menu) from the Main menu and then the Next Page key to access PAGE 2 of the Setup menu. - 2.
-Press the 1 key to choose the Quick Keys menu.
-Three choices are available (refer to Figure 43). - 3.
+- Select the 4 key (Setup menu) from the Main menu and then the Next Page key to access PAGE 2 of the Setup menu. - 2.
+Select the 1 key to choose the Quick Keys menu.
+Three choices are available (Figure 45). - 3.
 Select 1, 2 or 3 to program as a Quick Key.
 The Enter Access Code screen will appear. - 4.
-Enter the access code and press the Enter key.
+Enter the access code and select the Enter key.
 The Program Quick Key screen will appear. - 5.
 Use the Left/Right Arrow keys to select the desired grain.
 The grain name and the number to the right will change with each key stroke.
 Keep advancing until the correct grain is located.
 When the end is reached, the list wraps around to the beginning and starts again. - 6.
-Press the Previous Page key to accept the selection. - 7.
+Select the Previous Page key to accept the selection. - 7.
 Repeat the process to program or change each Quick Key as desired.